 Female Hormone Panel

-Focused female hormonal axis panel covering FSH, LH, oestradiol, SHBG, total testosterone and free T4.
+Focused female hormonal axis panel covering FSH, LH, oestradiol, progesterone, prolactin, SHBG and total testosterone.
 The standard private screen for cycle irregularities, perimenopause investigation, PMOS (formerly known as PCOS) work-up, or any gynaecology-led hormone enquiry.
 Fasting preferred and morning appointment recommended for the cleanest thyroid reading.
 Tell us at booking if you are using hormonal contraception.

 FSH (Follicle Stimulating Hormone)